boulanouar99mohamed/boulanouar99mohamed/README.md

 I'm a CS student I specialize in web development 🌍, processing data 🎯 and a bit of designing.

-📫 How to reach me : [boulanouar Mohamed](https://www.linkedin.com/in/boulanouar-mohamed-a5b58320a/)
+📫 How to reach me : [Boulanouar Mohamed](https://www.linkedin.com/in/boulanouar-mohamed-a5b58320a/)
 <!--
 **boulanouar99mohamed/boulanouar99mohamed** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.